So You Damaged Your Moisture Barrier; Here's How To Fix It

 First things first, put the potent stuff on the bench for the time-being.
 “I generally tell my clients to avoid active ingredients such as retinoids, exfoliating acids, and even vitamin c for at least three-four weeks,” says Yadira, explaining that the healing time will be different for everyone.
 “Which I know may seem like an eternity but depending on the severity that is how long it can take.
 Plus, if someone continues using the wrong skin care you will do more damage.”

-Just because you can’t use your actives at the moment doesn’t mean you can’t use any skin care at all, however.
+Just because you can’t use your actives at the moment doesn’t mean you can’t use any skincare at all, however.
 Keeping your skin well-hydrated and incorporating some soothing ingredients into your routine is key while you’re in the recovery stage, Yadira tells us, going on to recommend ingredients such as “vitamin b5 (panthenol), niacinamide, allantoin, ceramides, glycerin, squalane oil, beta glucan, and hyaluronic acid - Hello @ The Repair Shop!
 I also personally love and recommend La Roche Posay Cicaplast Baume B5 as a balm at night too – it leaves a white cast so it’s not for everyone during the day.”

 Here’s how you can tell your skin has recovered: